zsazska/Demi/README.md

 scoreboard players set @s interpolation_duration 100
 function demi:transformations/interpolation
 ```

+ - You can use the **/function demi:listgroups** command to list all saved groups

 -The pack also includes the **display_entites** entity tag that contains all 3 display entites